Progressively Sampled Equality-Constrained Optimization: Analysis

-We now conclude this subsection with Theorem~\ref{theo.complexity} below, which provides generic worst-case complexity bounds for Algorithm~\ref{alg.pcsm}.
+We now state our main result as Theorem~\ref{theo.complexity} below, which provides generic worst-case complexity bounds for Algorithm~\ref{alg.psm}.
 The theorem states generic properties that a subproblem solver needs to have in order to leverage the strong-Morse properties of the subproblems such that, by solving a sequence of subproblems, the overall sample complexity can be less than that of solving the full-sample problem directly.
-(As an example, the theorem focuses on the behavior of a second-order-type method for solving the subproblems, although others may be employed in practice.)
-We note that a value of $p_1 \in [N]$ that satisfies the requirements of the theorem is not necessarily known in practice, but as shown in our numerical experiments one can obtain better performance by estimating such a value for $p_1$ and solving a sequence of subproblems rather than the full-sample problem directly.
+(As previously mentioned, the theorem focuses on the behavior of a second-order-type method for solving the subproblems and second-order optimality guarantees.)
+A value of $p_1 \in [N]$ that satisfies the requirements of the theorem is not necessarily known in practice, but as shown in our numerical experiments one can obtain strong performance for a wide range of $p_1$ values rather than the full-sample problem directly, even if a chosen $p_1$ value does not satisfy the requirements of our theorem.